IeiuniumLux/PetPy/README.md

 # PetPy
+PetPy is a DIY project that let you feed your pet remotely via a simple local HTTP server that serve one single user connection.
+It's built on [MicroPython](http://micropython.org), the lean implementation of the Python 3 standard library that is optimised to run on microcontrollers and in constrained environments.
+PetPy is simple and hackable enough that can be adapted for other projects or used for testing and learning.
+It can easly act as a simple interface to receive remote requests to control devices or read analog inputs like the kind used for IOT projects.

+## How it works
-PetPy is a single page application that lets you feed your pet remotely.
-It implements a simple local HTTP server that handles the request to activate the feeder.
-A food container (with a small hole in its side) is attached to a servo and when it turns, a few pellets/kibble/treats drop into the bowl.
-You can adjust the hole and size of the container depending on whether you are feeding a fish, cat, dog, etc.
+A food container is attached to a servo and when it turns, a few pellets/kibble/treats drop into the bowl.
+You can adjust the hole and size of the dispenser depending on whether you are feeding a fish, cat, dog, etc.

-## Technology
-PetPy is a DIY project built on [MicroPython](http://micropython.org), the lean implementation of the Python 3 standard library that is optimised to run on microcontrollers and in constrained environments.
-The JPEG image is updated on the client using AJAX short polling and the CSS style sheet used to customize the single HTML page, it's served using the [GitHub Pages](https://pages.github.com/).

-> Notice that PetPy is not intended to serve hundreds of connections or users since there's not much memory in the micropython boards and not a lot of processing power either.
-It's really meant to just serve one user connection.
-However, it's simple and hackable enough that can be adapted for other projects or used for testing, local development, and learning.

 ## Authentication
 PetPy requires a login first unless the user is detected in the session; which in that case just sends the index.html page.